-The old slogan, “Move it or lose it,” goes double, or perhaps triple, for people with osteoarthritis.
+The old slogan, “Move it or lose it,” applies especially to people with osteoarthritis.

 Years ago, arthritis was treated with rest and immobilization.
 Scientists have since learned that locking up the joints actually makes them worse.